 IV.
 Professional conflict of interest:

 - Membership in organizations lobbying the interests of the author.
-The editorial board reserves the right not to publish the manuscript,

-if the declared conflict of interest puts in jeopardy objectivity and credibility of research evaluation.
+The Editorial Board reserves the right to reject the manuscript, if the declared conflict of interest puts in jeopardy objectivity and credibility of research evaluation.